-Staff Analysis: In its filing, Pennbrooke requested revenue requirements to generate annual revenue of \$653,882 and \$604,646 for water and wastewater, respectively.
+In its filing, Pennbrooke requested revenue requirements to generate annual revenue of \$653,882 and \$604,646 for water and wastewater, respectively.
 These requested revenue requirements represent revenue increases of \$162,305, or approximately 33 percent, for water and \$116,169, or approximately 15 percent, for wastewater.

-Consistent with staff's recommendations concerning the underlying rate base, cost of capital, and operating income issues, staff recommends approval of rates designed to generate a water revenue requirement of \$496,264 and a wastewater revenue requirement of \$544,922.
-The recommended water revenue requirement exceeds staff's adjusted test year revenue by \$4,687, or 0.95 percent, for water.
-The recommended wastewater revenue requirement exceeds staff's adjusted test year revenue by \$56,445 or 11.56 percent.
-These recommended pre-repression revenue requirements will allow the Utility the opportunity to recover its expenses and earn a 7.89 percent return on its investment in water and wastewater rate base.
+Consistent with our findings concerning the underlying rate base, cost of capital, and operating income issues, we find approval of rates designed to generate a water revenue requirement of \$496,264 and a wastewater revenue requirement of \$544,922.
+This water revenue requirement exceeds our adjusted test year revenue by \$4,687, or 0.95 percent, for water.
+The wastewater revenue requirement exceeds our adjusted test year revenue by \$56,445 or 11.56 percent.
+These pre-repression revenue requirements will allow the Utility the opportunity to recover its expenses and earn a 7.89 percent return on its investment in water and wastewater rate base.